 - they securely store the decryption keys based on the license specifications (store the key for X days, for example)

 - safely transport the video to the screen without leaking it

-For the above reasons, CDMs in browsers are closed-source, and this is a source of contention in the industry and public.
+For the above reasons, CDMs in browsers are closed-source, a source of contention in the industry and the public.
 They are not-trusted because the public cannot see what’s inside the CDM’s source code.

-Here’s a screenshot of the Widevine plugin in Firefox’s plugin page (on my Ubuntu 20.04 machine).
+Here’s a screenshot of the Widevine plugin on Firefox’s plugin page (on my Ubuntu 20.04 machine).

 Oh wait, there is another layer of abstraction that we haven’t discussed yet.

 We saw in the previous section that the player applications need to talk to the CDM in the browser and with the License Servers to exchange license information, right?